dynatrace-wwse/enablement-business-observability/lab-guide/content/03_bizevents_logs/01_bizevents_log_pipeline/index.md

 ## Fraud Check

-In this section of the lab we will use OpenPipeline to convert incoming logs to business events or `Fraud Detection` step of the `Order to Shipped` business process.
+In this section of the lab we will use OpenPipeline to convert incoming logs to business events for the `Fraud Detection` step of the `Order to Shipped` business process.

 This approach is useful if logs contain business-relevant information or no other ingest path for business events is available.